ankitvashisht12/Backend/README.md

          }
          ```
       * Status code of the response - `200`
-      * Parameters in request url -
+      * Route Parameters in request URL -
          ```json
          {
             "repoId": "REPOSITORY_ID"
          }

-   3. ```GET /v1/discussion/:discussionId/comments``` - This route lists all the comments for particular discussion in the order that they were created.
+   3. ```GET [PROTECTED ROUTE] /v1/discussion/:discussion_Id/comments``` - This route lists all the comments for particular discussion in the order that they were created.
       * Request body -
          ```json
          {}